-That’s according to Cyrus Pitre, Chief Enforcement Counsel for the PGCB, during Wednesday’s monthly Board meeting.
+That’s according to Cyrus Pitre, chief enforcement counsel for the PGCB, during Wednesday’s monthly board meeting.

 If it doesn’t come on that date, it shouldn’t be long after.

-And there is WSOP in the wings
+And WSOP is waiting in the wings

-And a third operator, WSOP.com could follow soon afterward.
+And a third operator, WSOP.com, could follow soon afterward.

 Caesars Interactive Entertainment, which owns WSOP.com, has had approval from the PGCB since February 2020, but its online software provider, 888, has yet to get approved in PA.
-But 888 is already approved by gaming regulators in New Jersey, Nevada, and Delaware.
+But 888 is already approved by gaming regulators in New Jersey, Nevada and Delaware.

 “Looking to the future, we welcome the competition.
-Our goal has always been to promote poker as a safe, social, and exciting way to sit down with friends at the table for a bit of competition at any stakes.
+Our goal has always been to promote poker as a safe, social and exciting way to sit down with friends at the table for a bit of competition at any stakes.
 As the market expands, so too will awareness of regulated online poker.
 That’s how we sustain the game well into the future.”

 PA poker industry going from strength to strength

-The eventual increase to three – and eventually more – online poker rooms in PA will only grow the healthy market even more.
+The increase to three — and eventually more — online poker rooms in PA will only grow the healthy market even more.
 Players will have more tournament and game options, plus more sign-up bonuses and promotions.
 Operators will have to compete for market share, which should benefit the players.
 Plus, states like neighboring NJ have shown that there’s room in the market for multiple operators.

 But a resolution of the Wire Act case may need to come first.
 At present, PA gambling law requires separate servers to be located in PA.
-But it doesn’t rule out the possibility for interstate player pooling.
+But it doesn’t rule out the possibility of interstate player pooling.